Beginner15 min readUniversal

 Mitsubishi Timers Example for Sensor Integration

 Complete working example demonstrating Timers implementation for Sensor Integration using Mitsubishi GX Works2/GX Works3.
-This code has been tested on FX5 hardware.
+Follows Mitsubishi naming conventions.
+Tested on FX5 hardware.

 // Mitsubishi GX Works2/GX Works3 - Sensor Integration Control